-Types of free gifts
+Types of “Gift Aid”

 - Merit-Based Awards – Scholarships awarded to recognize academic achievement and leadership.
 These awards are not based on financial need.
+Students at PLU have had a successful history of being selected for national scholarships and fellowships.
+For a list and link to these awards, see Scholarships and Fellowships on the Office of the Provost website.

 - Need-Based Awards – Scholarships and grants from PLU as well as state and federal sources.
 These awards, which do not have to be repaid, are based on financial need and academic ability.